 (Seville, Spain)

 The Real Alcazar of Seville is a stunning example of Mudejar architecture, blending Islamic and Christian influences.
 Still in use by Spanish royalty, it reflects centuries of cultural exchange.
-The highlight is its lush gardens, filled with fountains and greenery that provide a peaceful escape.
+The highlight is its lush gardens, filled with fountains and greenery, providing a peaceful escape.

 Rothenburg Castle